killianlutz/killianlutz.github.io/docs/animations/animations.md

 I use Julia as my go-to language, both for building complex <span style="color:#800080">educational animations</span> using Makie and in my research to solve <span style="color:#800080">non-linear control</span> problems in the optimize-then-discretize paradigm.

-I use JAX to implement <span style="color:#800080">proofs of concept</span> by leveraging its <span style="color:#800080">automatic differentiation</span> capabilities to solve on GPUs control problems in the discretize-then-optimize paradigm.
+I use JAX to implement <span style="color:#800080">proofs of concept</span> by leveraging its <span style="color:#800080">automatic differentiation</span> capabilities to solve control problems in the discretize-then-optimize paradigm.

 ***